MicrosoftDocs/learn/learn-pr/aspnetcore/microservices-data-aspnet-core/includes/implement-azure-cache.md

 > [!NOTE]
 > In the production scenario, it's not recommended to store the connection string as plain text.
 You can use [Azure Key Vault](/azure/key-vault/general/overview) to store your secrets.
 For more details, refer [Configure and run the Azure Key Vault provider for the Secrets Store CSI driver on Kubernetes](/azure/key-vault/general/key-vault-integrate-kubernetes).

 At runtime, the connection string will be provided to the basket service as an environment variable.
-Within the code, the connection string is used by code in the following locations, illustrated below:
+Within the code, the connection string is used in the following locations:

 *src/Services/Basket/Basket.API/Startup.cs*